smaclell/smaclell.github.io/_drafts/slicing-pull-requests.md

 <strong><span id="slice-highlight">4.</span> Highlighting the Difference</strong>

 Particularly confusing, complicated or dangerous changes could benefit from their own pull request.
-Reviewing delicate changes on their own helps reviewers dig deeper into the code.
+Reviewing delicate changes independently will help reviewer focus on the changes being made and go deeper into the code than if it was mixed into other pull requests.
 The most extreme version of this would be to create a pull request for a particularly interesting single commit.

 <strong><span id="slice-single-responsibility">5.</span> Single Responsibility</strong>

-Any time you are are making a targeted updated with a single purpose it is a good opportunity for a standalone pull request.
+Any update with a single purpose is a good candidate for a standalone pull request.
 Focusing on one thing makes reviewing such pull requests easier and generally makes them smaller.

 A special case of this would be a standalone pull request for deleting code.
 Deleting code can be safer and is much easier to review than when code is